ORGANIZING DOCUMENT of

-A. The Painted Hills Genealogy Society is a non-profit educational organization founded to
+A. The Painted Hills Genealogy Society is a non-profit, educational, internet organization founded to

-A. The Painted Hills Genealogy Society is a non-profit educational organization.
+A. The Painted Hills Genealogy Society is a non-profit educational internet organization.

 B. No part of the net income or earnings of the Society shall accrue to the benefit of any individual member or be distributed among its members or officers.